Rainbow Unit: Networks Big and Small

 brown, adrienne maree.
 Emergent Strategy (pp. 16-17).
 AK Press.
 Kindle Edition.
 Edited to replace (amb) with (adrienne maree brown) for clarity in this context.

-There are a number of revisions made in the 2nd edition of this textbook that have at their root the principles and practices of emergent strategy to which I was introduced soon after the publication of the 1st edition.
-It serves as a complement to the Western sciences and is in part why it has informed the creation of the design justice principles which themselves are rooted in large part within Western framings of design.
-In so doing, brown brings a Black feminist voice into the conversation similar to the way Robin Wall-Kimmerer brings an Indigenous voice into the conversation as Kimmerer brings together her Western science and her evolving understanding of her forgotten roots found in Indigenous ways of knowing together.
+There are a number of revisions made in the second edition of this textbook that have at their root the principles and practices of emergent strategy to which I was introduced soon after the publication of the first edition.
+It serves as a complement to the Western sciences, which is in part why it has informed the creation of the design justice principles, which themselves are rooted in large part within Western framings of design.
+In so doing, brown brings a Black feminist voice into the conversation, similar to the way Robin Wall-Kimmerer brings an Indigenous voice into the conversation, as Kimmerer brings together her Western science and her evolving understanding of her forgotten roots found in Indigenous ways of knowing together.
 And I believe emergent strategy resonates so strongly with me personally.
-It brings together my various cultural, environmental, ecumenical, and Western science foundations, some of which I’ve shared throughout this book, into a more unified understanding of what I’ve taught, planned, written, and practiced throughout my career as a critically-engaged, community-engaged scholar with a special focus using the discipline of community informatics.
-Each of the principles of emergent strategy captures well both how I seek to live, think, and work to build a better world.
-And each is something I hope will also fruitful for others as well:
+It brings together my various cultural, environmental, ecumenical, and Western science foundations, some of which I’ve shared throughout this book, into a more unified understanding of what I’ve taught, planned, written, and practiced throughout my career as a critically engaged, community-engaged scholar with a special focus on using the discipline of community informatics.
+Each of the principles of emergent strategy captures well how I seek to live, think, and work to build a better world.
+And each is something I hope will also prove fruitful for others as well:

 Small is good, small is all.
 (The large is a reflection of the small.)